EnvisionIot/developer_bootcamp/5_Application_Development/Python_tutorial/creating_web_project.md

    ![start_app](media/start_app.png)

-4. Open a browser and enter `http://127.0.0.1:5000` in the address field.
-View the displaying result of the application.
-See the following example:
+4. Open a browser and enter `http://127.0.0.1:5000` in the address field to view the application.
+See the following example.

    ![application](media/application-0.png)

-Now, as shown in the above picture, no data is displayed.
+As shown in the above figure, no data is displayed.

-In the next step, we will try calling EnOS APIs to get the following battery data step by step:
+In the next step, we will try calling EnOS APIs for the following.

 - Get the battery asset list
 - Get battery asset information